this is a list

 The fourth element in the tuple is 450

-The biggest difference is that tuples are immutable, i.e., their contents cannot be changed.
+The biggest difference between lists and tuples is that tuples are immutable, i.e., they cannot be modified/changed once they have been defined.

 my_list.append(8888)